-Proven Strategies for Conifer Removal and Grouse
+Proven Strategies for Conifer Removal

-Scientists and other experts utilize specific criteria to prioritize treatments of the tens of thousands of acres of pinyon/juniper encroachment.
-These criteria not only ensure proper implementation of removal projects, but also help improve utilization by Sage-grouse of treatment areas after projects are completed.
-Criteria for prioritization include, but are not limited to (1) wildfire frequency and intensity, (2) cheat grass dominance, (3) Sagegrouse carrying capacity in the SGMA, (4) habitat restoration capacity, (5) proximity of Sage-grouse populations, (6) seasonal importance of habitat to Sage-grouse, (7) proximity to mesic areas, (8) land ownership, (9) availability of funding for projects, and (10) regulatory obstacles to conservation projects.
+Scientists and other experts use specific criteria to prioritize the treatment of tens of thousands of acres of pinyon/juniper encroachment.
+These criteria not only ensure proper implementation of removal projects, but they also help improve occupation and use of treatment areas by Sage-grouse after projects are completed.
+Criteria for prioritization include, but are not limited to (1) wildfire frequency and intensity, (2) cheatgrass dominance, (3) Sage-grouse carrying capacity in the SGMA, (4) habitat-restoration capacity, (5) proximity of Sage-grouse populations, (6) seasonal importance of habitat to Sage-grouse, (7) proximity to mesic areas, (8) land ownership, (9) availability of funding for projects, and (10) regulatory obstacles to conservation projects.

-Figure 4 - Lop and scatter provides cost effective long-term treatment for phase-I conifer encroachment.
+Figure 4 - Lop and scatter projects provide cost-effective long-term treatment for Phase-I conifer encroachment.